-Bitcoin is global.
 You can send it across the planet as easily as you can pay with cash in the physical world.
 It isn’t closed on weekends, doesn’t charge you a fee to access your money, and doesn’t impose any arbitrary limits.

-Bitcoin is irreversible.
-Bitcoin is like cash, in the sense that transactions cannot be reversed by the sender.
+BTC is like cash, in the sense that transactions cannot be reversed by the sender.
 In comparison, credit cards, conventional online payment systems, and banking transactions can be reversed after the payment has been made—sometimes months after the initial transaction—due to the centralized intermediaries that complete the transactions.
 This creates higher fraud risk for merchants, which can lead to higher fees for using credit cards.

-Bitcoin is private.
 When paying with bitcoin, there are no bank statements, or any need to provide unnecessary personal information to the merchant.
 Bitcoin transactions don’t contain any identifying information other than the bitcoin addresses and amounts involved.

-Bitcoin is secure.
 Due to the cryptographic nature of the Bitcoin network, bitcoin payments are fundamentally more secure than standard debit/credit card transactions.
 When making a bitcoin payment, no sensitive information is required to be sent over the internet.
 There is a very low risk of your financial information being compromised, or having your identity stolen.

-Bitcoin is open.
 Every transaction on the Bitcoin network is published publicly, without exception.
 This means there’s no room for manipulation of transactions (save for a highly unlikely 51% attack scenario) or changing the supply of bitcoin.
 The software that constitutes the core of Bitcoin is free and open-source so anyone can review the code.

-Bitcoin is safe.
 In more than ten years of existence, the bitcoin network has never been successfully hacked.
 And because the system is permissionless and open-sourced, countless computer scientists and cryptographers have been able to examine all aspects of the network and its security.

 Where does Bitcoin come from?

 Bitcoin is virtually ‘mined’ by a vast, decentralized (also referred to as ‘peer-to-peer’) network of computers that are constantly verifying and securing the accuracy of the blockchain.
-Every single bitcoin transaction is reflected on that ledger, with new information periodically gathered together in a “block,” which is added to all the blocks that came before.
+Every single BTC transaction is reflected on that ledger, with new information periodically gathered together in a “block,” which is added to all the blocks that came before.